nadiaGincoff/nadiaGincoff/README.md

 <h1 align="center">Hi 👋, I'm Nadia</h1>
 <h3 align="center">A dedicated Software Developer with over 3 years of hands-on experience in the world of IT.
 My expertise lies in React.Js, Node.Js, and Typescript.
-Originally from Argentina and now living in Copenhagen ❤️</h3>
+Originally from Argentina❤️</h3>

-- 🔭 I’m currently building **freelance projects**

-- 🌱 I’m currently learning **DevOps Tecnologies**

 - 👨‍💻 Curious about where I've been?
 Delve into my experiences by visiting my portfolio at [https://nadiagincoff.vercel.app](https://nadiagincoff.vercel.app)